ProjectDomination/RejectedDomination/README.md

 15. Make sure that the character is a Dreamweaver.

-By creating the character, you agree to the rules of the submission.
+By creating the character, you agree to the rules of submitting the character.

 ##Oh boy!
 Now what?
 I just need a bit more of time for the project, considering that I work alone on my resources.
 We've already set our hearts on making this project, so let's make it possible, together we will make the world right and fantastic!